As well as listing your house for sale, they will also advertise your property and arrange viewings.

 Add a parking space: Adding a parking space to your property can increase your home's value significantly.
-The value of your home goes up even more if you can add a garage, too.
+The value goes up even more if you can add a garage, too.

-Redecorate: Overhauling the decor of your house can increase its value, but you'll need to be careful or your home could inadvertently drop in value.
+Redecorate: Changing the decor of your house can raise the value, but be careful or your home could inadvertently drop in value.
 Choose neutral colours for walls and flooring to make the property more attractive to potential buyers.

-Re-use the space you already have: If you have space in your property that isn't realising its full potential, try to make use of it as much as you can.
-For example you might have a large walk-in wardrobe that isn't being filled - converting this into an en-suite bathroom instead could bump up the value of your significantly.
+Re-use existing space: Try to make use of any extra space you have.
+For example if you have a walk-in wardrobe that isn't being filled, converting it to an en-suite bathroom could bump up the value significantly.

 Whether you are looking to move up the property ladder, downsize or just relocate we can help you find the right mortgage when you move home.